Menu

 Do not disclose this sensitive information to Telstra.

-My members from the single club—a significant revenue source for my holiday camp—have communicated their concerns regarding the reliability of my security protocols, primarily related to the faxes being sent and received.
+My members from the single club—a significant revenue source for my holiday camp—have communicated their concerns about the reliability of my security protocols, specifically regarding the faxes sent and received.
 This concern has been heightened by recent media reports indicating the potential bugging of my business phone lines.
 Below are two of those media reports for your reference

 While the intimidating threats issued by Telstra and the unsettling fact that these actions took place under the watchful eyes of the arbitrator and the Telecommunications Industry Ombudsman during the COT arbitrations have been extensively examined and brought to light throughout this website, what indeed weighs heavily on my mind—and the minds of many others involved in COT Cases—is the grim reality of serious threats that were never thoroughly investigated.
 This alarming neglect has left us grappling with the disheartening truth that a democratically elected government has, disturbingly, allowed these grave threats to go unaddressed.
 As a result, those who became targets of such intimidation have experienced profound and lasting impacts on their lives, leading to an enduring sense of injustice and despair that permeates our daily existence.

-On July 4, 1994, amidst the complexities of my arbitration proceedings, I confronted serious threats articulated by Paul Rumble, a Telstra's arbitration defence team representative.
+On July 4, 1994, amidst the complexities of my arbitration proceedings, I confronted serious threats articulated by Paul Rumble, a Telstra representative on the arbitration defence team.
 Disturbingly, he had been covertly furnished with some of my interim claims documents by the arbitrator—a breach of protocol that occurred an entire month before the arbitrator was legally obligated to share such information.
 Given the gravity of the situation, my response needed to be exceptionally meticulous.
 I poured considerable effort into crafting this detailed letter, carefully choosing every word.
 In this correspondence, I made it unequivocally clear:

 “I gave you my word on Friday night that I would not go running off to the Federal Police etc, I shall honour this statement, and wait for your response to the following questions I ask of Telecom below.”
 (File 85 - AS-CAV Exhibit 48-A to 91)

-When drafting this letter, my determination was unwavering; I had no plans to submit any additional Freedom of Information (FOI) documents to the Australian Federal Police (AFP).
+When drafting this letter, my determination was unwavering; I had no intention of submitting any additional Freedom of Information (FOI) documents to the Australian Federal Police (AFP).
 This decision was significantly influenced by a recent, tense phone call I received from Steve Black, another arbitration liaison officer at Telstra.
-During this conversation, Black issued a stern warning: should I fail to comply with the directions he and Mr Rumble gave, I would jeopardize my access to crucial documents pertaining to ongoing problems I was experiencing with my telephone service.
+During this conversation, Black issued a stern warning: should I fail to comply with the directions he and Mr Rumble gave, I would jeopardise my access to crucial documents related to ongoing problems with my telephone service.

 Page 12 of the AFP transcript of my second interview (Refer to Australian Federal Police Investigation File No/1) shows Questions 54 to 58, the AFP stating:-